szeyee123/2404/README.md

         DB_PASSWORD=yourpassword<br>
         DB_NAME=your_database_name

-    *If you have any tables or schema to import, you can do it now (for example, by running a SQL script).

 3. Backend Setup (Node.js with Express.js) <br>
    **Install Backend Dependencies** <br>
     Navigate to the backend directory and install the required dependencies:<br>